LinkCareServices/cairotft/README.rst

 cairotft is a small module for Python (3.4+) used to draw interface on tft screen using the framebuffer interface.

-.. info:: it's first designed for tft screens, but cairotft can draw
+It's first designed for tft screens, but cairotft can draw interface on any framebuffer interface;
-          interface on any framebuffer interface; like the default /dev/fb0 on linux consoles.
+like the default /dev/fb0 on linux consoles.

 Licence
 -------